Indications and Usage

 Fibryga is made from pooled human plasma.
 Products made from human plasma may contain infectious agents, e.g., viruses and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent.

 The most serious adverse reactions that may be observed with fibryga are thromboembolic episodes and anaphylactic type reactions.
-The most common adverse reactions observed in more than one subject in clinical studies with fibryga (>5% of subjects) were vomiting, weakness and pyrexia (fever).
+The most common adverse reactions observed in more than one subject in clinical studies with fibryga (>5% of subjects) were nausea, vomiting, pyrexia (fever) and thrombocytosis.

 Please see fibryga full Prescribing Information.